Governors and Governance

-Abbe is married to Rupert and they have two children at WLFPS – in Reception and Year 2.
+Abbe is married to Rupert and they have two children at WLFSP.
 Over the last couple of years, Abbe has been a class rep and an active supporter of the PTA.
-She is very proud to hold the position of parent governor for WLFPS and is looking forward to using her skills to help support and uphold the vision of the school.
+She is very proud to hold the position of parent governor for WLFSP and is looking forward to using her skills to help support and uphold the vision of the school.

-Term of office three years.
-Elected December 2017.
+Term of office four years.
+Elected June 2021.

-Term of office three years.
-Elected December 2018.
+Term of office four years.
+Elected June 2021.

 Jane Emmett, Co-Opted Governor

 Jane Emmett is the Headteacher of Fulham Prep School.
-She founded the school in 1996 and has over 30 years of experience in education, having tought in both the independent and state sectors.
+She founded the school in 1996 and has over 30 years of experience in education, having taught in both the independent and state sectors.

 Fulham Prep was ranked 'Outstanding' by Ofsted during its most recent inspection in 2014.
 In the report, Jane's leadership of the school was singled out for praise: "The Principal knows the school extremely well and provides the senior leaders with clear direction and the right mix of support and challenge to inspire them to pursue excellence."
 Jane is also a director of the Knowledge Schools Trust.

 The Earl’s Court Free School Primary’s local governing body is responsible for the quality of education at the school.
-The governing body is combined across all three primaries in the Knowledge Schools Trust, including that of the West London Free School Primary and Kensington Primary Academy.
+The governing body is combined across all three London primaries in the Knowledge Schools Trust, including that of the West London Free School Primary and Kensington Primary Academy.
 The three schools share the leadership of our Executive Headteacher, Laura Lund and this is the most effective method of providing governance for the three schools.
-The combined governing body is led by two Co-Chairs who partner and share the duties of the chair, bringing a combination of their time and skills to benefit the schools.

 Governors focus on ensuring the schools have a clear vision, ethos and strategic direction.
 We hold our headteacher to account for the educational performance of the schools, and we oversee the financial performance of the schools including ensuring that their budgets are well spent.

-We have eleven governor positions on the team including parent governors from each of the schools and two staff governors.
+We have eleven governor positions on the team including two parent governors and two staff governors.
 We've recruited a governance team to bring the skills and experience that we need to perform the functions described above.
 As such, we have governors with experience of working in education, finance, the local community and business.

 Our governing body will evolve as the schools grow and develop.
 However, in line with both Lord Nash and Sir Michael Wilshaw’s comments about the excessive size of some governing bodies, we intend to keep our team small to ensure it is effective.